 Hi, I’m Nigel Santa Maria, President of the Wanneroo Business Association.
-With over 30 years’ experience in Banking & Finance, I started my career at the Commonwealth Bank, resulting in winning a number of banking awards, 10 years in successful leadership roles, including WA State Manager for Commercial Broking & Executive Manager for Commonwealth Private, before moving to NAB to head up the NAB’s Asian Banking Suite.
+With over 30 years’ experience in Banking & Finance, I started my career at the Commonwealth Bank, resulting in winning a number of banking awards, 10 years in successful leadership roles, including WA State Manager for Commercial Broking, and Executive Manager for Commonwealth Private, before moving to NAB to head up the NAB’s Asian Banking Suite in 2014.

-I worked as Senior Business Lending Consultant at Provident Business & Lending Solutions for two years, before being asked to return to NAB where I am currently a Senior Business Banking Manager at NAB Business Banking, looking after a portfolio of clients, covering a vast number of industries including the professional segment in the SME space.
+I then worked as a Senior Business Lending Consultant at Provident Business & Lending Solutions for two years, before being asked to return to NAB, as a Senior Business Banking Manager at NAB Business Banking.

 I am a passionate believer in creating a high performance culture based on client-centric quality service where value surpasses price.

 As President of the Wanneroo Business Association, I am excited to build on the momentum we currently have, to capitalise on the opportunities we see in front of us.
 We are now in a good position to crack on and continue delivering against this momentum we have, and I look forward to serving the Wanneroo Business Association and the community for another two years.